 Step one: mix everything but the avocado together.
 Step two: cut the avocado in half and get rid of that pit.
 Step three: pile your shrimp salad on each half of the avocado.
 Boom.
 Done.
 It doesn't get any simpler than this.

-Okay, so the shrimp salad in avocado recipe is officially easy AF.
-But it’s also really easy to adapt to fit your macros.
+Okay, so the shrimp and avocado recipe is officially easy AF.
+But it's also really easy to adapt to fit your macros.